South Surrey mother guilty of second-degree murder in death of daughter - BC Local News

 South Surrey mother Lisa Batstone has been found guilty of second-degree murder in connection with the December 2014 smothering death of her eight-year-old daughter, Teagan.

-Justice Catherine Murray made the ruling Friday morning (March 22) in B.C.
-Supreme Court in New Westminster, after sharing lengthy reasons for the finding and noting the only issue “is whether the accused had the requisite intent for second-degree murder.”
+Justice Catherine Murray made the ruling at noon Friday (March 22) in B.C.
+Supreme Court in New Westminster, after sharing lengthy reasons for the finding and noting the only issue for her to rule on was “whether the accused had the requisite intent for second-degree murder.”

 Murray found “the killing was deliberate.”